 Some complaints may be resolved through an Alternative Resolution (AR).
-AR is most often used when both parties are UCR students.
+An AR is most often used when both parties are UCR students, and an AR is not available in cases with a student complainant and an employee respondent.

-An AR is a voluntary process in which both parties agree to specified terms which have been reviewed and approved by the Title IX Officer.
-An Alternative Resolution may be appropriate when a formal investigation seems unlikely to lead to a resolution.
-Participation in AR is voluntary, meaning both the Complainant and Respondent must agree to participate and the process will end upon either party's request.
+An AR is a voluntary process in which both parties agree to specific terms that have been reviewed and approved by the Title IX Officer.
+An AR may be appropriate when a formal investigation seems unlikely to lead to a resolution.
+Participation in an AR is voluntary, meaning both the Complainant and Respondent must agree to participate and the process will end upon either party's request.
 Termination of the AR process may result in a Formal Investigation.